tldtech/M365-StaleMGMT/README.md

-# Stale Device Sweep - Azure Function v2.0
+# Stale Device Sweep - Azure Function

 An Azure Function that identifies and manages stale devices in Microsoft Entra ID with optional Intune integration for intelligent decision-making and automated actions.

 ## Overview

 This function runs on a timer schedule to scan all devices in your Entra ID tenant, classify them based on activity, and optionally take automated actions.
-Version 2.0 adds Intune-aware decision rules to prevent false positives and support advanced device lifecycle management scenarios.
+The function adds Intune-aware decision rules to prevent false positives and support advanced device lifecycle management scenarios.

 ## Features